Magma indicated: ‘Regular’ eruptions likely to continue at Whakaari/White Island

 On Sunday, GNS Science said a “continuous minor eruption” had started overnight and continued into the morning, creating a 1km to 2km high ash plume.

-A GNS Science media release on Monday said an increase in sulphur dioxide emissions in combination with the minor volcanic eruptions observed on the weekend suggested there was magma in the shallow system at Whakaari.
+In a GNS Science media release on Monday Duty Volcanologist Ery Hughes said an increase in sulphur dioxide emissions in combination with the minor volcanic eruptions observed on the weekend suggested there was magma in the shallow system at Whakaari.

 Clouds above Whakaari were making it difficult to confirm whether the minor eruption on Sunday had finished.